|

 a bit toward Saddle Gap.
 The trail was mostly level for a mile past

-miles to Punchbowl Shelter.
+a half miles to Punchbowl Shelter.

 I arrived at Punchbowl Shelter to find Pat, the lady I had seen

-picking blueberries along the trail earlier, near Matts Creek.
+picking blueberries along the trail earlier near Matts Creek.
 Somehow

 she had gotten ahead of me and arrived at the shelter showing no